The Maritime Media Awards Judging Committee is vital to the running of the Media Awards and is made up of eminent maritime personalities

 Andrew Linington

-Former Director of Communications, Nautilus International
+Former Director of Communications, Nautilus International.

 Kathy Mansfield

-Kathy Mansfield sails in Scotland, photographs in Europe, America and beyond, and writes for magazines such as Watercraft, Country Life, Classic Boat in the UK; Cruising World and WoodenBoat in the U.S; plus magazines in France and Italy.
+Kathy sails in Scotland, photographs in Europe, America and beyond, and writes for magazines such as Watercraft, Country Life, Classic Boat in the UK; Cruising World and WoodenBoat in the U.S. plus magazines in France and Italy.
 Her photographs have been used as book and magazine covers, in exhibitions and posters.

 Julian Parker OBE (Past Chairman)

-Julian Parker joined the Blue Funnel Line as a Midshipman in 1958.
+Julian joined the Blue Funnel Line as a Midshipman in 1958.
 He gained his Master Mariner’s Certificate in 1967 and a BSc in Nautical Science in 1970.
 Following further study, he was appointed Group Training Manager of the Ocean Group a year later.
-In 1973 he was appointed Secretary of the newly formed Nautical Institute, a post which he held for thirty years before taking partial retirement and taking on the responsibility of the director of publishing.
+In 1973 he became Secretary of the newly formed Nautical Institute, a post which he held for thirty years before taking partial retirement and taking on the responsibility of the director of publishing.
 Julian retired in 2008 and was awarded an OBE for services to shipping in 2001.

 Alison Rayden

-Freelance Journalist
+Freelance Journalist.

 Rob White

-Rob White is a well-known figure in broadcasting firstly at the BBC and then for over 20 years at ITN where he was part of the production team reporting from around the globe covering major news stories such as the Fall of the Berlin Wall, the Rwandan Massacre and 9/11.
+Rob is a well-known figure in broadcasting firstly at the BBC and then for over 20 years at ITN where he was part of the production team reporting from around the globe covering major news stories such as the Fall of the Berlin Wall, the Rwandan Massacre and 9/11.
 He was, in particular, an award-winning producer of scientific news and has worked with all the major names in British Television news.
 Rob now freelances in all forms of production.